kube-HPC/kube-HPC.github.io/site/learn/IntoductionV2.md

 };
 ```

-We placed `["@Multiply"]` in the input parameter, HKube will collect all the data from the multiply algorithm and will sent it as an array in the first input parameter.
+We've placed `["@Multiply"]` in the input parameter, HKube will collect all the data from the multiply algorithm and will send it as an array in the first input parameter.

-> Important notes:
-Furthermore, for the algorithm to run on the Hkube platform, it needs to be packaged as tar.gz.

->The archive must contain the folder of your source code,
-In the case of JavaScript, it must contain the package and the package-lock.
-Navigate to your folder that contains the alg, and run the following:

->$ tar -zcvf archive-name.tar.gz *

 ### Building a Pipeline